ptrkrysik/gr-gsm/README.md

 Development
 ===========
+This repository has been forked from the original creator, GR-GSM doesn't work on recents version of linux.

+\
+\
+\
 New features are accepted through github's pull requests.
 When creating pull request try to make it adress one topic (addition of a feature x, correction of bug y).

 If you wish to develop something for gr-gsm but don't know exactly what, then look for issues with label "Enhancement".
 Select one that you feel you are able to complete.
 After that claim it by commenting in the comment section of the issue.
 If there is any additional information about gr-gsm needed by you to make completing the task easier - just ask.